drduh/YubiKey-Guide/README.md

 $ cat ~/.gnupg/gpg-agent.conf
 enable-ssh-support
-pinentry-program /usr/bin/pinentry-curses
 default-cache-ttl 60
 max-cache-ttl 120
+pinentry-program /usr/bin/pinentry-curses
 ```

-Alternatively, you may want to use `/usr/bin/pinentry-gnome3` to use a GUI manager.
+Alternatively, you may want to use `/usr/bin/pinentry-gnome3` for a GUI-based prompt.

 On macOS, use `brew install pinentry-mac` and adjust the program path to suit.

 ## Replace agents